 Once an application has been approved under the ERASE RGP, they have the option of applying the costs of environmental remediation on that property against development charges payable for that property (after any demolition charge credits are applied).
 If the applicant chooses to exercise this option, the costs of environmental remediation applied against development charges payable will be deducted from eligible costs under the ERASE RGP.

-The City of Hamilton offers financial incentive programs in the form of loans and grants to assist with various costs associated with development/redevelopment in the Hamilton Downtown, Community Downtowns, Business Improvement Areas (BIAs), Mount Hope Gateway, other commercial corridors and certain designated heritage properties identified in the Downtown and Community Renewal Community Improvement Project Area By-law.
+The City of Hamilton offers financial incentive programs in the form of loans and grants to assist with various costs associated with development in Downtown Hamilton, Community Downtowns, Business Improvement Areas (BIAs), the Mount Hope/Airport Gateway, and the commercial corridors as identified in the Downtown and Community Renewal Community Improvement Project Area By-law.
+There are also financial incentives for properties designated under the Ontario Heritage Act.
 The Downtown and Community Renewal Community Improvement Plan provides the basis through which these programs are provided.
-In addition, municipal development charges are reduced by 90% within a defined area of Downtown Hamilton.
-If a developer voluntarily contributes dollar for dollar the remaining 10% of development charges to the Downtown Public Art Reserve, the remaining 10% will be exempted.
+In addition, municipal development charges are reduced by 85% within a defined area of Downtown Hamilton (as of July 6, 2016 the exemption will be at 80%).
+A developer will receive an additional dollar for dollar exemption for 10% of the remaining 15% municipal development charges to be paid if they contribute dollar for dollar 10% of the development charges to be paid to the Downtown Public Art Reserve.

 More detailed descriptions and applications forms specific to each program can be accessed below: